 The Overview window in Alteryx offers a scaled-down image representation of the entire workflow, which can be used for getting more deeper into the workflow.

 As its name represents, it shows the status logs to the workflow with the help of reporting messages from each and every tool.
 It gets visible on special occasions such as at the starting of a workflow, at the end of the workflow, while having an error or warning, etc.

 Tableau has fair geocoding and mapping functionalities that can help you in managing your data, still, these are not up to the mark.
 This is where Alteryx comes in, as it comes with a ravishing address tool to make your work easier than ever.
 We can understand this more deeply with the help of an example.
-If we process a set of data with address in Tableau, it will not recognize addresses as a geographical feature.
-You will need to use longitude and latitude of a specific point to make Tableau recognize it, which is simply a very time consuming and hectic process.
+If we process a set of data with addresses in Tableau, it will not recognize addresses as a geographical feature.
+You will need to use the longitude and latitude of a specific point to make Tableau recognize it, which is simply a very time-consuming and hectic process.

 Now, Alteryx, as we have already mentioned above packs a specialized suite of address tools including Street Geocoder and CASS.
 This suit will help you in transforming a longitude and latitude format automatically without any hustle.
 By using these tools, you will be able to make address files in a .tde format which is easily accessible in Tableau.
 Saving files in .tde format (i.e. Tableau Data Extract) will simply enhance its performance in Tableau.
 By using this technique, you can easily create executable address files in Alteryx to use in Tableau.

 After making .tde (Tableau Data Extract) files in the Alteryx, the next question that arises is how do we integrate Alteryx and Tableau?
 The answer is, you will have to use Alteryx’s “Publish to Tableau Server” tool to publish the data directly to the Tableau Server.
 For this, you can simply follow the steps given below: